-UPDATED 1/22/2018 Are you angry, upset, and frustrated?
+Are you angry, upset, and frustrated?
 Do you know why?
-There are many causes including disappointment and regret.
+There are many causes including disappointment, regret, love, uncertainty, and fear.
 Recognizing the causes of anger will help you manage it better.

 It’s easier to be mad at a cheating spouse than deal with the disappointment of betrayal by someone you trust.